Poqueeto/AutomationTests_DeltaGreen/README.md

 ## Introduction

-This project aims to automate the testing of the Delta Green web application using [Playwright](https://playwright.dev/).
+This project aims to automate the testing of the XYZ web application using [Playwright](https://playwright.dev/).

 ## Technologies